Heinrich Sahm: Early life

+Political career in Danzig

+After the death of Heinrich Scholz, he was elected Mayor of Danzig on 2 February 1919, and after the establishment of the Second Free City of Danzig, he was elected the first president of the Senate, the highest governing and executive body, the equivalent of the government.
+While still mayor, on 24 January 1920, he said goodbye to the German troops of the Danzig garrison.

 Formally non-partisan, however, he was closer to center-right than left-wing groups.
-His position was indirectly strengthened by party fragmentation in the Volkstag, the Parliament of the 2nd WMG.
-In 1919 he participated in talks in Paris on the future status of the II WMG.
-He effectively opposed the plans of transporting General Józef Haller's army to Poland via Gdańsk, fearing that the Polish side would strengthen its influence in the city.
+His position was indirectly strengthened by party fragmentation in the Volkstag, the Parliament of the Free City of Danzig.
+In 1919 he participated in talks in Paris on the future status of the Free City of Danzig.
+He effectively opposed the plans of transporting General Józef Haller's army to Poland via Danzig, fearing that the Polish side would strengthen its influence in the city.
 In 1924 he received the honorary doctorate Technische Hochschule Danzig, in 1928 the University of Königsberg and in the same year honorary membership in the Senate of the University of Tübingen (Tübingen).
-In this way, his efforts in maintaining the German character of Gdańsk were also appreciated.
+In this way, his efforts in maintaining the German character of Danzig were also appreciated.

-In his activities, he primarily had in mind the interests of the 2nd WMG, which he clearly expressed during a speech in Hamburg in October 1927, when he demanded that the authorities of the Weimar Republic conclude a trade treaty with Poland.
-He was active in contacts with foreign countries, his trips were aimed at both fostering the growth of trade and emphasizing the distinctiveness of the 2nd WMG.
+In his activities, he primarily had in mind the interests of the Free City of Danzig, which he clearly expressed during a speech in Hamburg in October 1927, when he demanded that the authorities of the Weimar Republic conclude a trade treaty with Poland.
+He was active in contacts with foreign countries, his trips were aimed at both fostering the growth of trade and emphasizing the distinctiveness of the Free City of Danzig.
 In 1921 and 1930 he paid visits to Warsaw, in 1929 to Moscow and Kharkiv, he participated several dozen times in meetings of the League of Nations in Geneva, where he enjoyed the trust of many diplomats.